DanielCufino/devrel-public-workshops/README.md

 # Airflow Quickstart - Complete version

-Welcome to Astronomer's [Apache Airflow®](https://airflow.apache.org/) ETL Quickstart! 🚀
+Welcome to Astronomer's [Apache Airflow®](https://airflow.apache.org/) Quickstart! 🚀

 You will set up and run a fully functional Airflow project for a TaaS (Trees-as-a-Service) business that provides personalized, hyperlocal recommendations for which trees to plant in an area.
 This quickstart contains both, an ETL (extract-transform-load) pattern and a GenAI DAG to generate tree planting recommendations for anyone from individuals to large corporations 🌲🌳🌴!